mohsenMahmoodzadeh/query-expansion-with-elasticsearch/Readme.md

 ```
 pip install -r requirements.txt
 ```
-The dataset is accsessible from [here](https://drive.google.com/file/d/1QO3-UxU3Fpgvn7Vjl-dV5SvkMllIugYZ/view?usp=sharing).
+The dataset is accessible from [here](https://drive.google.com/file/d/1QO3-UxU3Fpgvn7Vjl-dV5SvkMllIugYZ/view?usp=sharing).
 Put it on the root directory of your project.

 ## Usage Guide